medaeus245/node-lua/README.md

 var lua = new nodelua.LuaState();

 /**
  * [Add a path to the lua package.path variable.
-Set a root path to require a lua file from lua (see example)]
+Set a root path for lua require (see example)]
  * @param  {String} path
  */
 lua.AddPackagePath(__dirname);

 /**
  * [Loads and runs the given file]